VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 UINT GUIAPI GetNearestPaletteIndex(HPALETTE hpal, Uint8 red, Uint8 green, Uint8 blue);
 RGBCOLOR GUIAPI GetNearestColor (HDC hdc, Uint8 red, Uint8 green, Uint8 blue);
 ```
-`CreatePalette` function creats a new palette and `GetDefaultPalette` gets the
+`CreatePalette` function creates a new palette and `GetDefaultPalette` gets the
 default palette. `SetPaletteEntries` function and `GetPaletteEntries` function
 can be used to set or get the entry of the palette. `ResizePalette` function
 can be used to resize the size of palette. `GetNearestPaletteIndex` and
 `GetNearestColor` function can get the nearest index value and color of the
 palette.

 Generally speaking, higher color bit-count (such as 15 bit or more) no longer
 uses palette to set the correspondence relationship between pixel value and
 `RGB` value, but uses simpler way to set such relationship.
 For example,
 16-color mode uses the upper 5 bits to represent red, the middle 6 bits to
 represent green, and the low 5 bits to represent blue.
 Under this mode the